 Keeping the fries crispy

 If you want to make these a little bit ahead of time and hold them for a bit while the rest of dinner is coming together you can remove them from the oil onto a cooling rack over a baking sheet.
 This will help them stay crisp longer.
-You can then place them in a warm oven, about 200 degrees, to keep warm and crisp.
+You can then place them in a warm oven, about 200 degrees, to keep them warm and crisp.

 These fries actually hold up really well.
 I have even made them ahead of time and re-crisped them both in an air fryer and in a convection toaster oven.
 A device that circulates the air is best for getting the fries to crisp again.